-I’ve been inspired by recent articles I’ve read which have been full of hope, determination and focused on driving change.
+I’ve been inspired by recent articles I’ve read.
+There have been full of hope, determination and focused on driving change.
 Recently, there has been a huge emphasis on the importance of sustainability encouraging individuals to evaluate and reflect before they make changes or embark on doing things differently.

 1. Refresh the interview rather than re-invent

-Complementing the usual competency based interview with a strengths one will refresh the interview rather than making drastic changes which can lead to change fatigue for hiring managers
+Complementing the usual competency based interview with strengths.
+One will refresh the interview rather than making drastic changes which can lead to change fatigue for hiring managers

 2. Keeping it simple for hiring managers